luroess/traenslenzor/docs/report/chapters/components/05_comp_document_scanner.typ

       Sort by y/x (top pair, bottom pair) #sym.arrow sum/diff heuristic (`x+y`, `x-y`) to order corners to (UL, UR, LR, LL) for improved robustness against rotations.
     ],

-    [`_warp_to_rectangle` #sym.arrow `warp_from_corners`],
-    [
-      Same homography-based rectification core, but returns additional metadata: output size and the homography matrix (float32) to persist a consistent planar fallback (`transformation_matrix`) and enable size-aware cropping/backtransforms in the UVDoc pipeline.
-    ],

     [`find_document_corners` #sym.arrow `find_page_corners`],
     [
-      Canny edge detection + contour search on the raw photo #sym.arrow Otsu thresholding on the UVDoc-unwarped output (mask and inverted mask), using external contours, convex hull, and `minAreaRect` fallback; improves robustness against wrinkles/text edges and enables stable cropping with an area-ratio safeguard.
+      Canny edge detection + contour search on the raw photo #sym.arrow Otsu thresholding on the UVDoc-unwarped output (mask and inverted mask), using external contours, convex hull, and `minAreaRect` fallback; improves robustness against wrinkles/text edges.
     ],
   )
 ] <tbl-doc-scanner-utils-diff>

 The algorithms below reflect *our* UVDoc-aligned implementations; the legacy `flatten_image.py` versions remain in the Text Extractor as a heuristic fallback when no `ExtractedDocument` from the scanner is present.

-In @alg-page-corners we formalize our contour-based page-cropping routine (`find_page_corners`) that runs on the UVDoc-unwarped output.
+In @alg-page-corners we formalize our contour-based page-cropping procedure (`find_page_corners`) that runs on the UVDoc-unwarped output, and was adapted from the initial deskew implementation described in @doc_deskew.
 #algorithm-figure(
   [Contour-based page corners and planar rectification],
   vstroke: .5pt + luma(220),